 A hearing will be set.
 During the hearing , the court will hear evidence from your attorney and your loved one's guardian ad litem.
 If the court determines there is enough evidence that your loved one needs a guardian appointed, the court will issue an order outlining the parameters of guardianship.

-For an in depth guide on guardianship & conservatorship, click the image to the right and download the resource.
+For an in depth guide on guardianship & conservatorship, click here.

 Your loved one may be best assisted by supported-decision making.
 Supported-decision making is a recognized alternative to guardianship, where your loved one receives supports from friends, family, professionals and other trusted individuals to make the best decisions for themselves.
 With supported decision making, your loved one retains his or her rights, but receives added support in making life decisions.